Shalini Solomon, MA, BCBA, LBA

 Founder and Clinical Director, Board Certified and Licensed Behavior Analyst

-She earned her Bachelor's degree in Communication Sciences and Disorders from the University of Central Florida and her Master's degree in Applied Behavior Analysis with an emphasis in Autism from Ball State University.
+She earned her Bachelor’s degree in Communication Sciences and Disorders and her Master’s degree in Applied Behavior Analysis, with an emphasis in Autism.
 In addition to her clinical work, Shalini serves as an Associate Professor in a master’s-level ABA graduate program, where she teaches coursework in ABA strategies and interventions, ethics, supervision, and clinical management.
-She enjoys mentoring future BCBAs and supporting the growth of diverse professionals entering the field.
+Through this role, she mentors future BCBAs and supports the growth of diverse professionals entering the field.
+She is currently pursuing a Doctorate in Behavioral Health, with a focus on leadership and management in behavioral health settings.
+Her work centers on caregiver-led ABA coaching and consultation, school-based services, interdisciplinary collaboration, and supporting families and educators through developmentally appropriate, ethical approaches to behavior, boundaries, and body awareness education.